 How Much Can You Contribute to a Traditional IRA?

-Most Americans can also deduct their contributions, but your ability to deduct could be affected by your income and whether you or your spouse is covered by an employer plan, like a 401k.
+Most Americans can deduct their contributions to a Traditional IRA, but your ability to do so could be affected by your income and whether you and/or your spouse is covered by an employer plan, like a 401(k).
 The details are in the chart below.

-The traditional ira contribution limits do not apply to rollovers, so you can contribute any amount to your IRAs as long as it is coming from another retirement plan..
-(A rollover is when you move money from a 401k into an IRA or from one IRA to another.)
+IRA contribution limits do not apply to rollovers, so you can contribute any amount to your IRAs as long as it is coming from another retirement plan..
+(A rollover is when you move money from a 401(k) into an IRA or from one IRA to another.)

-If you accidentally contribute too much to your account, take it out again.
-But until you do, you’ll owe a 6% tax on the excess.
+If you accidentally contribute too much to your IRA, take it out again as quickly as possible.
+You have until the due date of your individual income tax return, including extensions.
+Until you do, you’ll owe a 6% tax on the excess.

 You can take the full deduction for your contribution, unless you or your spouse is covered by a retirement plan at work.
-If you are covered by the plan, you can still contribute up to the limit, but your deduction could be limited.
+If you/your spouse are covered by a plan, you can still contribute up to the limit, allowing your contributions to grow tax free, but your tax deduction could be limited or not permitted.

 |More than $186,000 but less than $196,000||Partial deduction|